 This is an obvious reason for showing up.
 There is no incentive for your vendor to resolve issues permanently or to become more efficient in providing your services.
 This means all the risk for your technology working properly is on you.
 This can work well for smaller businesses (less than 20 users) but is 100% reactive and will not help generate increased profits or efficiency for your business.

-Beware of any “fixed fee” service that has a limit of time they provide you….this is just a monthly block of hours by another name, and certainly not in your best interest.
+Beware of any “fixed fee” service with a limit of time they provide you….this is just a monthly block of hours by another name, and certainly not in your best interest.

 2. Lack of maturity of your vendor delivery model

-If your provider is not investing in the tools and processes to scale, they will assign accounts to their techs directly.
-They ride around all week visiting “their” accounts and check on things.
-If you get a good tech, then you feel well taken care of, but if you get someone else….that feeling quickly fades.
-You are dealing with a one-person IT company at this point, but paying for an entire “company”.
+If your provider does not invest in the tools and processes to scale, they will assign accounts directly to their techs.
+They ride around all week, visiting “their” accounts and checking on things.
+If you get a good tech, you feel well taken care of, but if you get someone else….that feeling quickly fades.
+You are currently dealing with a one-person IT company, but paying for an entire “company”.

 3. The remote tools are not up to modern standards